-Answers from M. Regina Castro, M.D.
+Answer From M. Regina Castro, M.D.

 Avandia and Actos — which belong to a class of drugs known as thiazolidinediones — are two of many oral medications designed to control blood sugar in those with diabetes.
-These drugs lower the amount of sugar in your blood by making your tissues more sensitive to insulin, a hormone that regulates the absorption of sugar into your cells.
+These drugs lower the amount of sugar in your blood by making your tissues more sensitive to insulin, the hormone that regulates the absorption of sugar into your cells.

 Risks associated with Avandia and Actos

-Avandia and Actos have been linked to serious risks, including an increased risk of heart attack with Avandia, and of heart failure with Actos.
+Rosiglitazone (Avandia) and pioglitazone (Actos) were strictly regulated until the end of 2013 because they have been linked to serious risks, including an increased risk of heart attack with Avandia, and of heart failure with Actos.
 Actos has also been linked to an increased risk of bladder cancer.